keajs/kea-docs/docs/introduction/quickstart.md

 ---

 :::note
 This document gives a **very brief** overview of how Kea works.
-Please read [Core Concepts](/docs/guide/concepts) to go in depth.
-That page describes not only *what* you can do in Kea, but also *why*.
+Please read [Core Concepts](/docs/guide/concepts) to read not only *what* you can do in Kea, but also *why*.
 It's required reading if you are starting to use Kea in an actual app.
 :::

-:::note
+:::note Another note
 The examples below are contrived.
 If you prefer to build a working app as you follow along, check out the [Github API](/docs/tutorials/github) tutorial instead.
 :::